Claudia Cardinale: 1960s

 In 1960, Cardinale starred opposite Marcello Mastroianni in Mauro Bolognini's Golden Leopard-winning drama film Il bell'Antonio.
 The film marked the start of a fruitful partnership.
 Cardinale stated that her films with Bolognini were among the most joyful of her career, considering him to be "a great director, a man of rare professional capability, great taste and culture.
 Beyond that, for me personally, a sensitive and sincere friend."
 In Bolognini's films, thanks to her aesthetic femininity, Cardinale took roles of manipulative women who lead men to perdition.
 During the filming of Il bell'Antonio, her co-star Marcello Mastroianni fell in love with her, but she rejected him, as she did not take his love seriously, considering him to be one of those actors who cannot help but fall in love with their co-stars.
 Mastroianni insisted that his feelings were genuine, even after many years.
 The genuine empathy between the two actors proved to be ideal for reproducing the tension between the characters in the film.
 Cardinale next portrayed Pauline Bonaparte in Abel Gance's French film Austerlitz, and after appearing opposite Vittorio Gassman and Salvatori in the sequel to Big Deal on Madonna Street, Audace colpo dei soliti ignoti, she portrayed Ginetta, the fiancée of Spiros Focás, alongside Salvatori and Alain Delon in Luchino Visconti's critically acclaimed Rocco and His Brothers.
 However, her leading performance in Francesco Maselli's Silver Spoon Set gained her most attention during this period.
 Francesco Freda felt the film paved her way "to great success", noting the "sweetness of her smile" which struck a chord with the public.
+In her early Italian roles, Cardinale was usually dubbed, as producers considered her voice too hoarse and she still spoke Italian with an accent at that point.